Skip to main content

 • Video: What is the Immersive Reader (17:43)

 If you need accessible email content, you can enable Outlook’s accessibility setting to notify senders of your preference.
-This setting adds a message to your emails indicating that you prefer accessible content.
+This setting adds a message to your emails indicating your accessibility preference.

 To Request Accessible Emails: